Pakistan beat Sri Lanka by an innings and 222 runs

-Pakistan beat Sri Lanka by an innings and 222 runs in the second Test on Thursday to complete a 2-0 clean sweep.
+Pakistan completed a 2-0 series sweep against Sri Lanka after Noman Ali's career-best 7-70 fashioned a comprehensive victory by an innings and 222 runs in the second Test on Thursday.

-On the fourth day of the Test, Sri Lanka were bowled out for 188 in their second innings, thanks to Noman Al's 7/70.
+Having conceded a lead of 410, Sri Lanka's defeat was only a matter of time and left-arm spinner Noman spun a web around the batsmen at the Sinhalese Sports Club (SSC) ground as Pakistan romped home inside four days.

-Earlier, Pakistan had made 576/5d in their reply to Lanka's first innings total of 166 all out.
+Angelo Mathews remained unbeaten on 63 but Sri Lanka, who managed 166 in the first innings, were all out for 188 in the second.

 Vietnam will take valuable lessons despite defeat to US on debut